Our Faculty

 Lauren joined Sarasota Ballet and quickly was promoted to Principal dancer.
 She then danced for Houston Ballet and finally, as a soloist for San Francisco Ballet.
 Her classical repertoire includes principal roles in Swan Lake, Don Quixote, Les Sylphides, Paquita, Giselle, Balanchine’s Coppélia, The Nutcracker, Le Corsair, Scarlett’s Frankenstein, and Cranko’s Onegin among others.
 She danced principal roles by Ashton, MacMillan, Balanchine, Robbins, Van Manen, Bourne, Tudor, Cranko, Kylián, Scarlett, Morris, Tharp, Possokhov, Wheeldon, Tomasson, Ratmansky, and Forsythe.
 She created roles in ballets by Scarlett, Morris, Elo, Barton, Peck, and others.

 Lauren retired from a professional ballet career in 2019.
-She is a certified instructor for the Dance for Parkinson’s program, has interned with the SF Ballet in their wellness department, focusing on mental healthcare accessibility for dancers.
+She is a certified instructor for the Dance for Parkinson’s program and has interned with the SF Ballet in their wellness department, focusing on mental healthcare accessibility for dancers as well as with The Fine Arts Museums of San Francisco in their development department.
 Lauren has designed costumes for SFDanceworks and other companies and runs marketing for SFDanceworks.
 Currently, she is a stager and trustee for the Liam Scarlett Trust and is completing her degree in American Studies at Stanford University.
+Lauren was awarded an Isadora Duncan Award in 2026 for her restaging of Liam Scarlett’s Frankenstein for San Francisco Ballet.